-What you'll get with your account:

-A debit card you can use at home and abroad - Apple Pay and Google Pay^TM ready.

-Lots of ways to bank - in app, online, in Store or over the phone.

-If you're 18 or older, you can apply for an arranged overdraft.
+What you'll get with your Private Current Account or Current Account Tracker: A debit card that you can use at home and abroad - Apple Pay and Google Pay ready.
+Option to open a linked Private Savings Account.
+0 Lots of ways to bank - in app, online, in Store or over the phone. $\bigcirc$ If you're 18 or older, you can apply for an arranged overdraft.
 You may be able to use an unarranged one too.
 Check your Tariff for how much it'll cost.

-You can't use this account...

-As a business account.

-To hold money for someone else (sometimes called a trust account).

-What is the maximum number of accounts I can have?

-From 18 February 2022, you are only able to open 1 of these accounts in your own name.
-Accounts opened in your own name after this date that take you over this maximum number will have to be closed.

-If we close your account, we'll return any money due to you.
-Any accounts already opened before this date will remain unchanged even if you exceed the maximum now allowed.
+What you'll also get with your Private Current Account or Current Account Tracker: Your Private Current Account or Current Account Tracker comes with a range of banking services including access to a named Private Manager.
+Please note: If you close your current account we'll automatically close any linked Private Savings Account.
+You can't use your Private Current Account or Current Account Tracker: £ As a business account.
+7 To hold money for someone else (sometimes called a trust account).